rChimisso/2WSI-RL/README.md

 In the `environment` module there are just a couple of wrappers around Sumo-RL `SumoEnvironment`, one (`SumoEnvironmentWrapper`) just to change the filename of the saved csv files, the other one (`TrafficEnvironment`) to get fresh instances of `SumoEnvironment`s.

 In the `agent` module there are all the implementation of agents that handle the phase change of the traffic light.
 A `TrafficAgent` handles not only its own learning model, but also saving and plotting data, stepping the environment, learning or performing, etc.
 They all inherit from the `TrafficAgent` abstract class and each subclass provides its own model implementation and data saving by overriding specific methods.
+The `DQLTrafficAgent` uses SB3 DQN implementation, but offers small freedom of configuration apart from basic QL parameters.

 Under [utils](utils) there are utility modules that handle specific parts of the project.